redwoodjs/redwood/docs/versioned_docs/version-8.0/background-jobs.md

 ## Deployment

-For many use cases you may simply be able to rely on the job runner to start your job workers, which will run forever:
+For many use cases you may be able to rely on the job runner to start and detatch your job workers, which will then run forever:

 ```bash
 yarn rw jobs start